Demographics of Białystok

-Historically, Białystok has been a destination for internal and foreign immigration, especially from Central and Eastern Europe.
-In addition to the Polish minority, there was a significant Jewish majority in Białystok.
+Historically Białystok has been a destination for internal and foreign immigration, especially from Central and Eastern Europe.
+In addition to the Polish minority in 19th century, there was a significant Jewish majority in Białystok.
+Following the end of the World War II and the inclusion of the city in the Polish People's Republic, its population became mostly homogeneous with the vast majority of its inhabitants being Poles.
+As of June 2024 the city has a population of 290,000.

+History

 According to Russian census of 1897, out of the total population of 66,000, Jews constituted 41,900 (around 63% percent).
+In 1936, Białystok had a population of 99,722, of whom: 50.9% (50,758) were Poles, 42.6% (42,482) Jews, 2.1% (2,094) Germans and 0.4% (359) Russians.
 World War II changed all of this, in 1939, ca. 107,000 persons lived in Białystok, but in 1946 – only 56,759, and to this day there is much less ethnic diversity than in the previous 300 years of the city's history.
 Currently the city's population is 97% Polish, 2.5% Belarusian and 0.5% of a number of minorities including Russians, Lipka Tartars, Ukrainians and Romani.
 Most of the modern day population growth is based on internal migration and urbanization.

+Religious tensions between the Catholics and the relatively large Orthodox community was felt when at the end of 1922, a discussion arose in the local paper Dziennik Białostocki about the purpose and use of the unused Orthodox cathedral building located on Wyzwolenia Square, the construction of which had begun in 1898 with contributions from the then society of Białystok.
+The pretext for starting a discussion on the future of the monumental building in the city center was an article published in "Dziennik Białostocki", in which voivode Stefan Popielawski was called "the advocate of aggressive Orthodoxy".
+This happened as a result of the voivode's office issuing permission for the Białystok Church Council to begin renovation work on the church.
+In connection with these activities, the Catholic residents filed a protest to the Ministry of Internal Affairs against the "sinister" activities of voivode Popielawski.

 The largest population in Białystok occurred in 2020 as reported by GUS 297 585 people.